 Supporting Ideas Helping the Main Idea

-- Nationalism, as Volksgeist, can unify or divide depending on how it is practiced.
+- Nationalism functions as a form of Volksgeist, a nation's distinctive spirit, which can be either unifying or divisive depending on how it is wielded.

-- The solution is a nuanced nationalism balancing pride with human rights and universal values.
+- The prescription for a nuanced approach reconciling national pride with universal values and human rights

 Confused About Main and Supporting Ideas?